Pulmonologist: Chauvin’s Knee on Floyd Was Akin to Having ‘a Lung Removed’

 Tobin’s testimony came after several days of testimony from current and former Minneapolis police officials, and use-of-force experts, who all said Chauvin used excessive force that was not part of his training and was “totally unnecessary” once Floyd had stopped resisting.

 Chauvin, 45, is on trial for second and third-degree murder as well as second-degree manslaughter after holding his knee on Floyd’s neck during an arrest over a counterfeit bill.
-Three other officers—Tou Thao, Thomas K. Lane, and J. Alexander Kueng—will face a trial in August on a charge of aiding and abetting second-degree murder while committing a felony, and aiding and abetting second-degree manslaughter with culpable negligence.
+Three other officers—Tou Thao, Thomas K. Lane, and J. Alexander Kueng—will face a trial in August.

 Eric Nelson, Chauvin’s defense lawyer, has argued that Floyd’s death was partially a result of health issues and drugs—and that his client was simply doing what “he was trained to do throughout his 19-year career.”